-- Replace old, broken windows.
+Replace old, broken windows.

-- Insect boxes and bags before bringing into your kitchen.
+Inspect boxes and bags before bringing into your kitchen.

-- Vacuum, mop, and dust often.
+Vacuum, mop, and dust often.

-- Clean up spilled food and crumbs.
+Clean up spilled food and crumbs.

-- Do not leave dirty dishes in the sink or on the counters overnight.
+Do not leave dirty dishes in the sink or on the counters overnight.

-- Store food in sealed bags and air-tight containers.
+Store food in sealed bags and air-tight containers.